ppy/osu-wiki/wiki/Tournaments/Taiko_Frontier/BKTF_1/en.md

 9. No Fail mods are applied to all maps.
 10. If a map has draw results, the teams will replay the same map.
 If a second draw occurs, the selecting team chooses a different map, and the drawn map is available again in the pool.
 11. Ties will be resolved via the Tiebreaker bracket.
-12. Technical Issues such as game bugs (e.g score not registering, map loading errors)
+12. Technical issues such as game bugs (e.g score not registering, map loading errors)
     - Referees decide on a replay.
     - Unresolved issues are escalated to organisers.
-    - Device issues: Affected players’ teammates continue; if all players are affected, the match is forfeited.
+    - Device issues: Affected players' teammates continue; if all players are affected, the match is forfeited.
     - Others: There are no tactical timeouts

 ### Code of conduct and penalties

-1. Prohibited Actions:
+1. Prohibited actions:
    - Cheating or multi-accounting: Immediate disqualification and permanent ban from Taiko Frontier tournaments (verified by osu! staff).
    - Abusive language (insults, discrimination, provocation) or intentional delays: Warnings or further penalties.
    - Disruptive behavior or harassment: May result in immediate disqualification.